 If you haven’t already been an avid viewer of Marie Kondo or Mrs. Hinch, then you should take a couple of minutes and check out the series on Netflix!
 If you are, and you have been putting some of the methods into practice, you might be ready to get even more minimalist on your home.

 The idea isn’t to give away what you love, but think about what brings you joy and what doesn’t.
+Although before you do this you might want to ask yourself a few questions before you get rid of an object.

 Living with less has been proven as a great way to not only appreciate what you do have but saving money by not gather ‘stuff,’ it makes cleaning and tidying easier and improves mental health too.